Microsimulation: Econometric microsimulation

 In applied econometrics research, microsimulation is used to simulate the behavior of individuals over time.
 The microsimulation can either be dynamic or static.
 If it is dynamic the behavior of people changes over time, whereas in the static case a constant behavior is assumed.

 There are several microsimulation models for taxation, pensions, and other types of economic and financial activity.
 These models are typically implemented by government agencies or academics.
 One example is Pensim2 (a dynamic microsimulation pension model) which dynamically simulates pension income for the next 50 years in the United Kingdom.
-Euromod is a static microsimulation model for 15 European Union states.
+EUROMOD is a static microsimulation model for 27 European Union states, while SOUTHMOD adopts the same framework for several countries in the Global South.
 North American microsimulation models include the longitudinal, dynamic microsimulation CORSIM, and daughter models DYNACAN (Canada, terminated June 1, 2009) and POLISIM (United States).
 The U.S. Department of Health and Human Services uses the static microsimulation Transfer Income Model (TRIM) to understand the potential impacts of changes to tax, transfer, and health programs.
-A related example that provides spatially-detailed microsmulation of urban development is PECAS.
+A related example that provides spatially detailed microsimulation of urban development is PECAS.

 Econometric microsimulation models can be classified into two types: